 Aegis Ballistic Missile Defense

 Aegis Ballistic Missile Defense (BMD) is the naval component of the Missile Defense Agency’s Ballistic Missile Defense System (BMDS).
 Aegis BMD builds upon the Aegis Weapon System, Standard Missile, Navy and joint forces’ Command, Control and Communication systems.
-The Commander, Operational Test and Evaluation Force, formally found Aegis BMD to be operationally effective and suitable.
+In 2008, the Commander, Operational Test and Evaluation Force, formally found the Aegis BMD 3.6 weapon system and Standard Missile-3 (SM-3) to be operationally effective and suitable.
 The Navy embraces BMD as a core mission.
-In recognition of its scalability, Aegis BMD/SM-3 system is a keystone in the Phased Adaptive Approach (PAA) for missile defense in Europe.
+In recognition of its scalability, Aegis BMD system is a keystone in the European Phased Adaptive Approach (PAA).

 Regional Defense – Aegis BMD Engagement Capability

-- Defeats short- to intermediate-range, unitary and separating, midcourse-phase, ballistic missile threats with the Standard Missile-3 (SM-3), as well as short-range ballistic missiles in the terminal phase with the SM-2.
+- Defeats short- to intermediate-range, midcourse-phase, ballistic missile threats above the atmosphere with the SM-3, as well as short-range ballistic missiles inside the atmosphere with the SM-2/6.

-- Flight tests are conducted by Fleet warships.
-Each test increases the operational realism and complexity of targets and scenarios and is witnessed by Navy and Defense Department testing evaluators.
+- Flight tests are conducted by Fleet warships or the Aegis Ashore Missile Defense Test Complex at the Pacific Missile Range Facility.
+Each test increases the operational realism and complexity of targets and scenarios and is witnessed by Navy and Department of Defense testing evaluators.

 Homeland Defense – Aegis BMD Long Range Surveillance and Track

-- As of December 2013, there are 30 Aegis BMD combatants (5 cruisers [CGs] and 25 destroyers [DDGs] in the U.S. Navy.
+- As of May 2014, there are 30 Aegis BMD combatants (5 cruisers [CGs] and 25 destroyers [DDGs]) in the U.S. Navy.
 Of the 30 ships, 16 are assigned to the Pacific Fleet and 14 to the Atlantic Fleet.
 In response to the increasing demand for Aegis BMD capability from the Combatant Commanders, the MDA and Navy are working together to increase the number of Aegis BMD capable ships.
-Such efforts consist of upgrading Aegis DDGs to the BMD capability, incorporating Aegis BMD into the Aegis Modernization Program and new construction of Aegis BMD DDGs.
+Such efforts include upgrading Aegis DDGs to the BMD capability, incorporating Aegis BMD into the Aegis Modernization Program and new construction of Aegis BMD DDGs.

 - The first deployment of European PAA Phase I capabilities came on March 7, 2011, when the Aegis BMD cruiser, USS MONTEREY (CG-61), armed with SM-3 Block IA missiles, deployed to Europe.